Best Sparkling Wine for a Special Celebration

 Codorníu Rosado Brut NV

-Why not try a twist on a classic cava by opting for a rosé alternative.
+Why not try a twist on a classic cava by opting for a rosé alternative?
 Codorníu does a fantastic rosé cava that’s dry yet fruity with aromas of raspberry and strawberry.
 This is another great pick if your celebration is an afternoon do as it makes a perfect aperitif.
 RRP £9.49, available at local supermarkets such as Waitrose.

 Moët & Chandon Impérial Brut NV